- Technological Evolution and Political Sociology (Science & Technology Studies)

 - Data Governance

-In 2019, he and Prof. Jan Whittington (College of the Built Environment) developed and launched a graduate-level, interdisciplinary course entitled “Technologies of the City,” incorporating information studies, urban planning, law, ethics, and municipal policy and administration.
+In 2019, he and Prof. Jan Whittington (College of Built Environments) developed and launched a graduate-level, interdisciplinary course entitled “Technologies of the City,” incorporating information studies, urban planning, law, ethics, and municipal policy and administration.

-Dr. Biava’s energy-sector interests center on the convergence of three factors: technology (e.g., distributed energy resources, blockchain); industrial organization and politics (e.g., market restructuring, power grid access and control); and society (e.g., adaptation to climate change, sociology of energy).
+Dr. Biava’s most recent professional work and academic research is in the electric-power and energy sectors, where his interests center on the convergence of three factors: technology (e.g., distributed energy resources, blockchain-enabled energy trading); industrial organization and politics (e.g., market restructuring, power grid access and control); and society (e.g., adaptation to climate change, sociology of energy).

 - Ph D, Political Science, University of Wisconsin–Madison, 2014